wiired24/NostalgiaJS/README.md

 Currently both Linux and MacOS are supported.
 In order to compile a release build you will need to run `npm run package-linux` or `npm run package-mac`.
 If you are on a newer M1 based Mac you can use the build script that is optimized for arm64.
 Just type `npm run package-arm64-mac` to generate a build.
 After compiling is finished you will see a new directory called `/release-builds` there you can find binaries for your target platform.

 UPDATE: As of 7/10/21 Windows support has officially been added.
 Support for the windows platform is currently experimental as NostalgiaJS was built primarily for *nix systems.
 Expect some things to break at the moment.
-Standard Emulators should work fine, there are some issues I'm currently working on with respect to Retroarch cores loading properly on Windows.
+Before adding any Retroarch cores to NostalgiaJS on Windows, make sure that A. You have retroarch installed on your system, B. You have added the directory where the retroarch.exe is located to your system PATH.
 If you wish to make a release build for the Windows Platform just run `npm run package-win`.

 # Usage